umee-network/docs/docs/validators/mainnet-validator.md

 ##### Champagne-1 Testnet

 Additional information, including genesis, peers and binary releases for Champagne-1 testnet is [here](https://github.com/umee-network/testnets/tree/main/networks/champagne-1).
+You may follow the walkthrough for Canon-1 above, swapping testnet information for Champagne-1 as a guide.

 #### Release Compatibility Matrix